 Yoast offers a range of SEO tools and training to help you improve your website ranking on Google, and improve your usability for your readers.
 I use the free Yoast SEO WordPress plugin that helps to optimize my blog post descriptions and makes suggestions to improve my readability.

 Thrive Themes is a suite of WordPress themes and plugins to help your website in various ways – including easy-to-make landing pages or WordPress themes, email sign-up forms, a quiz builder, clever widgets, a headline optimizer, countdown timers, detailed comment plugins, and more.
 You can buy individual plugins, or get access to all the plugins for $19 per month.

-Other WordPress Plugins I have used
+Other WordPress Plugins I have used or recommend